chaggysen/McGill-ComputerOrganization-Labs/README.md

 PB_clear_edgecp_ASM: The subroutine clears the pushbuttons Edgecapture register.
 You can read the edgecapture register and write what you just read back to the edgecapture register to clear it.
 enable_PB_INT_ASM: The subroutine receives pushbuttons indices as an argument.
 Then, it enables the interrupt function for the corresponding pushbuttons by setting the interrupt mask bits to '1'.
 disable_PB_INT_ASM: The subroutine receives pushbuttons indices as an argument.
 Then, it disables the interrupt function for the corresponding pushbuttons by setting the interrupt mask bits to '0'.

+### Part 2:
+There is one ARM A9 private timer available on the DE1-SoC Computer board.
+The timer uses a clock frequency of 200 MHz.
+You need to configure the timer before using it.
+To configure the timer, you need to pass three arguments to the “configuration subroutine”.
+The arguments are:

+1. Load value: ARM A9 private timer is a down counter and requires initial count value.
+Use R0 to pass this argument.

+2. Configuration bits: Use R1 to pass this argument.
+Read sections 2.4.1 (p.
+3) and 3.1 (p.
+14) in the De1-SoC Computer Manual carefully to learn how to handle the configuration bits.
+The configuration bits are stored in the Control register of the timer.

+You are required to write three subroutines to implement the functions listed below to control the timers:

+ARM_TIM_config_ASM: The subroutine is used to configure the timer.
+Use the arguments discussed above to configure the timer.
+ARM_TIM_read_INT_ASM: The subroutine returns the “F” value (0x00000000 or 0x00000001) from the ARM A9 private timer Interrupt status register.
+ARM_TIM_clear_INT_ASM: The subroutine clears the “F” value in the ARM A9 private timer Interrupt status register.
+The F bit can be cleared to 0 by writing a 0x00000001 into the Interrupt status register.